HorizenOfficial/evm-documentation/docs/build.md

 ### Why Should I Run a Node?

-Running your own node preserves your privacy and bolster your security.
-It also allows you to prove that no one is manipulating the transactions in EON or changing any rule.
+Running your own node preserves your privacy and bolsters your security.
+It also allows you to prove that no one is manipulating the transactions in EON or changing any rules.

 ### Privacy Benefits